yogeshagr/golang/gopl/gopl.md

 - Conversions are also allowed between numeric types, and between string and some slice types.
 These conversions may change the representation of the value.
-For example converting a floating-point number to an integer discards any fractional part, and converting to string to a []byte slice allocates a copy of the string data.
+For example converting a floating-point number to an integer discards any fractional part, and converting a string to a []byte slice allocates a copy of the string data.
 In any case, a conversion never fails at run time.

 - Named types also make it possible to define new behaviors for values of the